 - Almond flour: I use blanched, finely ground almond flour.

-- Baking soda: You can use 2 teaspoons of gluten-free baking powder instead of ½ teaspoon of baking soda.
+- Baking soda: You can use 2 teaspoons of baking powder instead of ½ teaspoon of baking soda.
 The crust will not brown as much when using baking powder.
 You can see it in the photos below.
-In the bread made with baking soda, the crust is beautifully browned.
+The crust of the bread made with baking soda is beautifully browned.
 In the bread made with baking powder, the crust is paler.

 Variations